CloudCoinConsortium/CloudCoin/Merchant Tools/README.md

 # Sending CloudCoins Automatically

-You can send Cloudcoins quickly and reliably to your customer's Skywallet address.
+You can send Cloudcoins quickly and reliably to your customer's Skywallet address by transferring them from your Skywallet account.

-You can call on our Sender executable to send the coins.
+You can call on our Transferrer executable to send the coins.

-The Sender is here in this Github folder.
+The Transferrer is here in this Github folder.

+# Echoing the RAIDA

+Before you verify payments or transfer funds, you may want to echo the RAIDA to make sure you hae connectivity.